 This is a time for Vermont to join the global commemoration

 to recognize and highlight the resilience and contributions of African-Americans since 1619 as we reflect upon one of the historical events that forever changed what would become the the United States and the planet as we know it!

-Come and join us on August 24th, 2019, from 1:00 PM till 4:00 PM at North End Studio A, Burlington, VT for the first-ever Vermont opportunity to Commemorate the First African Landing.
-Register for First African Landing Day Commemoration here.
+Come and join us on August 22nd, 2020, from 2:00 PM till 6:00 PM streaming from Burlington, VT for the second Commemoration of Vermont First African Landing Day.
+Join the event at:

 We Commemorate in song, with instruments, in dance, in stories, with food, in tradition and in unity.
 First African Landing Day allows us all to remember our past that we may embrace our future.
 You can see the program agenda here.